djaumann/test-repo-3d-mag/docs/quickstart-guide.rst

 Now we can use the *verify button* |ver-but| to check if the code is correct and compiles without errors.
 If the compilation passes you can upload the sketch via the *upload button* |upl-but| to the XMC 2Go.

 After the upload is complete open the serial monitor with the *serial monitor button* |ser-but|.
 If you just see a bunch of strange symbols, you probably forgot to choose the correct baudrate for the serial terminal.
-You can find the needed baudrate inside the Serial.begin() function call of the Arduino-Sketch.
+You can find the needed baudrate inside the :code:`Serial.begin()` function call of the Arduino-Sketch.
 If everything is correctly set, you should see the magnetic values of the measured magnetic field in X, Y, Z-direction, as well as the temperature on the serial monitor.

 ..
 TODO: Bild einfügen vom Serial Monitor aus der Arduino IDE